rewanaa/ChatApplication_DS/README.md

 ## To run the code :
--Install SQL server
+- Install SQL server
--Install windows forms extentions
+- Install windows forms extentions
--Change the connection string in main.cpp
+- Change the connection string in main.cpp

 # Team members :